Austin Murphy (writer)

 Austin Murphy is an American journalist and author whose 2012 book, Unstoppable, co-written with NCAA wrestling champion Anthony Robles, was the basis for the movie of the same name.
 Produced by Artists Equity, co-owned by Ben Affleck and Matt Damon, the film debuted on January 16, 2025, after a limited theatrical release.

-Murphy wrote for Sports Illustrated for 33 years before corporate downsizing made him an Amazon.com delivery truck driver in 2018.
-After working for Amazon and chronicling the experience for The Atlantic, he was hired in 2019 as a reporter for The Press Democrat in Santa Rosa, CA.
+Murphy wrote for Sports Illustrated for 33 years before corporate downsizing made him an Amazon delivery truck driver in 2018.
+After chronicling that experience for The Atlantic, he was hired in 2019 as a reporter for The Press Democrat in Santa Rosa, CA.

+In 2025, Murphy won the Grand Slam of the Petaluma, CA-based West Side Stories story-slam competition.